pvmraghunandan/EventHubReader/README.md

 1. EventData_GUID.json : contains body of event data.
 2. EventData_Properties : Properties of Event Data.

+Moved out the base implemenatation of processing from Event Hub to library so that it can be plug and played with any unit test (or) console application

-For the filter, it just supports one called VIN.
+For the filter, it just supports ActivityId,  VIN.
 Will be undergoing changes to handle in generic way to configure filters